mnovackova/kiwi-booking/README.md

-1. You can change yours credentials.
+1. You can change your credentials.
 2. Examples for using:
     ```
     ./book_flight.py --date 2017-10-13 --from BCN --to DUB --one-way